mousetrapbot01/CMU-COVID_Daily_Assessment/README.md

 # CMU-Self-Assessment

-This script is for the lazy CMU students who wish to participate in the COVID daily-assessment Use this for your own good!
+This script is for the lazy CMU students who wish to participate in the COVID daily-assessment.
+Use this for your own good!
 I do not endorse fraudulant or malicious actions regarding self-reporting of COVID.